axelrocheteau/Neural-network/README.md

 The project is divided into three main parts.
 Each part is showing the influence of a certain parameter on the results.
 Notice that in this project, du to a lack of computer power, hyperparameters are not optimized.
 The first part treat about diffrent pre-trained moodels.
 The second part tackle the quality of the input image (size and blur).
+The last part is about the accuracy of the model given a certain amount of class.

 ## Files

+The data directory in this project regroup all the images we used to trained the network.
+The csv in this directory regroup the labels and path of each image.